GluuFederation/docs-ce-prod/docs/source/integration/sswebapps/saml-sp.md

 # openssl req -new -key sp.key -out sp.csr
 # openssl x509 -req -days 365 -in sp.csr -signkey sp.key -out sp.crt
 # shib-metagen -c /etc/certs/sp.crt -h sp.gluu.info > /etc/shibboleth/SP-metadata.xml
-# service apache2 start
-# service shibd start
 ```
+Then, [start](../../operation/services.md#start] the `apache2` and `shibd` services.

 Download `SP-metadata.xml` to your machine.
-You will need this file
-later when you create the Trust Relationship in the Gluu Server.
+You will need this file later when you create the Trust Relationship in the Gluu Server.

 ```
 # mkdir /var/www/protected
 # touch /var/www/protected/printHeaders.py
 # chmod ugo+x /var/www/protected/printHeaders.py
 ```
 Edit `printHeaders.py`, and add this simple script.
-It will show you the
+It will show you the HTTP headers:
-HTTP headers:

 ```
 #!/usr/bin/python